4ntm4n/ms-one/README.md

 > **Do Note:**
 >
 > When you check the website on WAVE, it warns you for a contrast error on the website.
-The warning is irrelevant since it is refering to a label for an input field.
+The warning is irrelevant since it is refering to a label for an input field that is hidden.
 >
 > The label in question is hidden on purpose for styling reasons and is placed off screen by the class hidden. _(see image below)_
 >
 > The imput field it is reffering to is a transparent checkbox that is placed over the hamburger menu button that only appears on mobile screens and is used to toggle the menu.
 > ![image of false WAVE error](assets/img/readme/testing/falseError.png)

 ### Unfixed Bugs